wearewiredin/wired-in-blog/_posts/2014-11-27-The First Team To Be Wired In.md

 After we had the orders in from the team we still had to send it to our Chinese manufacturers.
 And while I wish we could just send them the text list and be done, it actually took hours to prepare the files.
 More than thirty signs with a handful of custom text acrylics had to be designed with a unique layout for each custom phrase.

-Luckily when they came in they were pretty sweet.
+When they came in they were pretty freaking sweet.

 ![Preparing Prototypes for Tanner Labs]({{site.url}}/assets/prototype_beta_test_wired_in_signs.jpg)

 It took a couple weeks for the signs to arrive.
 The yield on the bases wasn't perfect, but we ordered a handful of extras.
 We spent some time prepping the signs before delivery to make sure they all worked.
 We wanted our first customers to have the best experience possible.

 When we delivered the signs everyone was ecstatic.
-They loved the way they looked, felt, and worked.
+They loved the way the hardware looked, felt, and worked.
 It was a fabulous experience for our first order.
 We are excited to see how the signs help productivity at Tanner Labs.

 We'd love to get some prototypes in a few more test offices before we officially launch.
 Do you know of an office that would be a good fit?
 We'd love to hear from you.
 Email me at josh@wearewired.in or reach out to us on [Twitter](http://twitter.com/wearewiredin).